PomHaffs/App---PokeMap/README.md

 - MapKit

 ##What I leaned:
-Integration of GPS
+- Integration of GPS
-Saving data to Firebase
+- Saving data to Firebase
-Linking to AppleMaps for directions
+- Linking to AppleMaps for directions
-Linking header fro Obj-C to SWift 3
+- Linking header fro Obj-C to Swift 3
+- p.List allowences